tienkhoad1/iv6bwsgy06gnf86g/technical-entrance.md

 ### There are 3 questions, please take a deep breath, keep calm and answer the questions.

 ### Submission Guideline:
+- Fork (copy) this repository.
-- Clone this repository in your local computer.
+- Clone the forked repository in your local computer.
-- Create a new branch from master,
-  - name the new branch as your full name.
-  - E.g: nguyen-duy-anh
 - In the submission folder, create file(s) to store your answers.
 - Commit your answers.
-- Push the commit to this public repository.
+- Push the commit(s) to your public repositry in github.
+- Email us the url of your github repository so that we can view your answers.

 ##  1. Write an algorithm to find missing number